At a glance

 - match data or combine datasets from different sources;

-- collect personal data from a source other than the individual without providing them with a privacy notice (‘invisible processing’);
+- collect personal data from a source other than the individual without providing them with a privacy notice (‘invisible processing’) (in combination with any of the criteria from the European guidelines);

-- profile children or target services at them; or
+- profile children or target marketing or online services at them; or

 - process data that might endanger the individual’s physical health or safety in the event of a security breach.